-In response to this recommendation, District and College constituencies, working through District Consultation Council, revised the district-wide Participatory Governance Handbook (D1-01) to reflect a clearly defined organizational map and developed the "VCCCD Governance Advisory and Recommendation Pathways" delineation (D1-01) that illustrates the relationship of major District and College committees.
-The Handbook and accompanying Advisory and Recommendation Pathways ensure delineation of roles and responsibilities and provide venues within the District/College governance structure to host participatory dialogue.
-To accelerate progress and ensure broad-based collegial input, Consultation Council agreed to meet twice per month for the period of February through June 2012 to complete the work.
-District Consultation Council is chaired by the Chancellor and consists of district-wide constituents, including the Vice Chancellor of Business and Administrative Services; Vice Chancellor of Human Resources; Director of Administrative Relations; one College Executive Vice President appointed by the Chancellor; one District Classified Representative; one Classified Confidential Representative; College Presidents; Academic Senate Presidents or designees; Classified Senate Presidents; one Associated Student Government Representative from each College; AFT President; and SEIU President (D1-02).
+In response to this recommendation, the District and Colleges, through the Consultation Council, revised the district-wide Participatory Governance Handbook (D1-01) to reflect a clearly defined organizational flow and functional mapping narrative and developed the "VCCCD Governance: Advisory and Recommendation Pathways" through many discussions regarding a governance process chart which would delineate (D1-01) and illustrate the relationship of major District and College committees.

+The Participatory Governance Handbook and its accompanying "VCCCD Governance: Advisory and Recommendation Pathways" ensure delineation of roles and responsibilities and provide venues within the District/College governance structure to host participatory dialogues.
+To accelerate progress and ensure broad-based collegial input, the Consultation Council agreed to meet twice per month for the period of February through June 2012 to complete the work revising the Handbook.

+The District Consultation Council (also referred to as the Consultation Council) is chaired by the Chancellor and consists of district-wide constituents, including the Vice Chancellor of Business and Administrative Services; Vice Chancellor of Human Resources; Director of Administrative Relations; one College Executive Vice President appointed by the Chancellor; one District Classified Representative; one Classified Confidential Representative; College Presidents;

+Academic Senate Presidents or designees; Classified Senate Presidents; one Associated Student Government Representative from each College; AFT President; and SEIU President (D1-02).

-The Consultation Council review process and activities related to revising the Participatory Governance Handbook and development of the Advisory and Recommendation Pathways included and yielded the following results (D1-03):
+The Consultation Council review processes and activities related to revising the Participatory Governance Handbook and development of the "VCCCD Governance: Advisory and Recommendation Pathways" included and yielded the following results (D1-03):

 - In February 2012, the existing Participatory Governance Handbook was distributed to Consultation Council members for review and feedback.
-Extensive discussion regarding Consultation Council's role in governance resulted in expanding Consultation Council's responsibilities to include "Recommending appropriate participatory governance structures for the District, and monitoring and assessing effectiveness of the implementation of said governance structures." - In early March 2012, Consultation Council recommended changes to participatory governance groups related to charges and membership.
+Extensive discussion regarding the Consultation Council's role in governance resulted in expanding the Consultation Council's responsibilities to include "Recommending appropriate participatory governance structures for the District, and monitoring and assessing effectiveness of the implementation of said governance structures." - In early March 2012, the Consultation Council recommended changes to participatory governance groups related to charges and membership.
 As a result, the District Council on Accreditation and Planning (DCAP) was established with a charge to "Develop, monitor, and evaluate district-wide planning and accreditation cycle activities."
-The March 2012 Consultation Council meeting notes indicated DCAP would meet to further develop its charge, membership, and report progress by the end of the calendar year.
-March, May, and June 2012 Consultation Council meeting notes reflect additional members may be appointed to DCAP at a later date or membership expanded by the Chancellor.
-On June 4, 2012, the former Chancellor expanded the membership of DCAP to include the District Director of Administrative Relations and a Classified Senate President.
+The March 2, 2012 Consultation Council meeting notes indicated DCAP would meet to further develop its charge, membership, and report progress by the end of this calendar year.
+The March, May, and June 2012 Consultation Council meeting notes reflect additional members may be appointed to DCAP at a later date or membership expanded by the Chancellor.
+DCAP membership was expanded by the Chancellor on June 4, 2012 to include the Director of Administrative Relations from the Chancellor's Office, a Classified Senate President, and the Student Trustee.
 The May 22, 2012 Participatory Governance Handbook defines DCAP as follows:

 The District Council on Accreditation and Planning (DCAP) is an evolving body established to address immediate accreditation and planning issues.
-As such, DCAP advises the Chancellor, through Cabinet and the District Consultation Council, on matters pertaining to the development, monitoring, and evaluation of District-wide planning and accreditation cycle activities.
+As such, DCAP advises the Chancellor, through Cabinet and the District Consultation Council, on matters pertaining to the development, monitoring, and evaluation of district-wide planning and accreditation cycle activities.
 Members understand that they attend meetings to represent constituent groups at a College or the District Administrative Center.
 In this role, members formulate recommendations to the Chancellor through consultation and are responsible to serve as a conduit of information and the catalyst for discussion on topics raised at the District group and within the constituent group.
 These topics include, but are not limited to, the specific areas outlined in state law and regulation.
 Membership will be expanded and/or modified by December 31, 2012.